AstroBookings/.github/profile/README.md

 Of course, *the truth is in the code*.
 And all the code, the project roadmap, supporting documentation, and deployment configuration will be at this organization.

 ---

+## 👨‍🚀 About

+I am Alberto Basalo, a seasoned (**L** years old, almost from the roman numerals era) advisor and instructor for programmers.

+I am focused on coding best practices, testing, and software architecture, with a special bias for the JavaScript ecosystem.

 *I am glad to take you with me, hope you can* *learn to develop your dream trip.*